 Medical research shows that regular consumption of ginger can diminish the risk of inflammation.
 This plant contains functional ingredients like gingerols, shogaol, and paradols that fight off common conditions like osteoarthritis, joint pain, and stiffness.

-The best way to profit from the anti-inflammatory properties of ginger is to take a highly-concentrated supplement, especially if your condition is at an advanced stage.
+The best way to profit from the anti-inflammatory properties of this plant is to take a highly-concentrated supplement, especially if your condition is at an advanced stage.
 Additionally, you can combine ginger, cinnamon and sesame oil in a home remedy that alleviates articulation pain and stiffness.

-Doctors recommend ginger to pregnant women to reduce morning sickness and nausea.
+Doctors recommend it to pregnant women to reduce morning sickness and nausea.
 This plant contains a potent mix of medicinal compounds that can relieve sickness and feelings of revulsion and vomiting.

 Ginger is also great for people who undergo chemotherapy treatments or post-surgery nausea.
 You can consume it raw or as an infusion to alleviate stomach pain and to reduce the burning sensation from Gastroesophageal reflux disease (GERD).